kvenkman/mnist_demo/README.md

 # mnist_demo
-Demonstrating the use of ML for digit classification using the MNIST dataset
+Demonstrating the use of ML for digit classification using the MNIST dataset.

 This repo follows the excellent introduction to Deep Learning and Neural Networks given by Michael Nielsen at http://neuralnetworksanddeeplearning.com

-The notebooks have been written by/for me to learn and understand the lower level details of how machine learning algorithms work, as hands-on coding is the best way to gain experience in these topics.

-Code in these notebooks are generally taken from that website, and may have been modified for my own experimentation purposes.
+Code in these notebooks are generally taken from that website, and had been modified for Python 3 compatibility and added functionality/experimentation.

 Happy DL-ing with NNs! :)